Department of Justice is now the Department of Communities and Justice. Find out more >

 legal advice about your situation.

-If you already have an ADVO against your ex-partner, you should also let the court know.
+If you already have an Apprehended Domestic Violence Order (ADVO) against your ex-partner, you should also let the court know.

 If the other parent has applied for an ADVO against you, you should seek legal advice before going to court for the ADVO.
 You should particularly get advice about the additional orders on the ADVO and how these might affect your parenting arrangements.